ysaikai/ysaikai.github.io/teaching.md

 title: "Teaching"
 permalink: /teaching/
 ---
 Teaching makes me both humble and thrilled.
-In the classroom, watching students taking notes of what I just say creates a strong sense of responsibility.
-At the same time, joy is witnessing students absorbing what I believe is important and useful.
+Watching students taking notes of what I just say creates a strong sense of responsibility.
+At the same time, witnessing students absorbing what I explain is a joy.
 Teaching takes time yet immensely fulfilling.

 **Instructor**
 - [Systems Modelling and Simulation](#systems-modelling-and-simulation)